JonasLeininger/deep-q-network-banana-navigation/README.md

-# deep-q-network-banana-navigation
+# Deep Q-Network to solve the Unity Banana Navigation with one Agent

-Deep Reinforcement Learning: Solving Unity Banana Navigator with a Deep Q-Network
+My goal is to solve the Unity Banana Navigator ( simplified environment from Udacity) with a Deep Q-Network